Edgware, Highgate and London Railway: Development, overcrowding and competition: 1900–1918

-By the 1900s the whole line was under pressure from overcrowding.
-The populations of areas along the line, particularly at Hornsey, Highgate, Muswell Hill, and Finchley, had increased considerably with the rapid Victorian expansion of London, but the GNR service had not been expanded to cope.
+By the 1900s, the whole line was under pressure from overcrowding.
+The populations of areas along the line, particularly at Hornsey, Highgate, Muswell Hill and Finchley, had increased considerably with the rapid Victorian expansion of London, but the GNR service had not been expanded to cope.
 The line was also congested with goods traffic, mostly coal and building materials.
-By 1903 the morning trains from Barnet were full by the time they arrived at East Finchley.
-As the doors of the compartments in the carriages were in those days locked with aid of a simple square key, some passengers took to purchasing these keys from local ironmongers, and locking the doors from the inside.
+By 1903, the morning trains from Barnet were full by the time they arrived at East Finchley.
+As the doors of the compartments in the carriages were locked in those days with aid of a simple square key, some passengers took to purchasing these keys from local ironmongers and locking the doors from the inside.
 It was not unknown for harsh words and even, on odd occasions, for blows to be exchanged.

 New stations were opened at Cranley Gardens (1902, between Highgate and Muswell Hill) and Mill Hill (1906, between Mill Hill East and Edgware).

-In 1905 tram services were established in both Hendon and Finchley, and extended shortly after to Barnet.
+In 1905, tram services were established in both Hendon and Finchley; these were extended shortly after to Barnet.
 This combined with motor transport alleviated some of the problem.
-This relief was also competition, and the GNR introduced new engines, specially designed to manage the steep inclines on the routes which slowed up the services.
+This relief was also competition and the GNR introduced new engines, specially designed to manage the steep inclines on the routes which slowed up the services.

-Further competition came from the opening of the new underground Charing Cross, Euston & Hampstead Railway (CCE&HR) to Archway (then named Highgate) and Golders Green in June 1907 a move that stimulated large scale house building to the south of the Edgware branch spreading out from Golders Green.
+Further competition came from the opening of the new underground Charing Cross, Euston and Hampstead Railway (CCE&HR) to (then named Highgate) and in June 1907.
+This move stimulated large scale house building to the south of the Edgware branch, spreading out from Golders Green.

-The GNR took over the Muswell Hill Railway (renamed to the Muswell Hill and Palace Railway) in September 1911 and merged it with the rest of the line.
+The GNR took over the Muswell Hill and Palace Railway in September 1911 by the Great Northern Railway Act 1911 (1 & 2 Geo.
+5. c. lxxix) and merged it with the rest of the line.
 Further developments were halted by the First World War.